DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 You will need to do this for each device individually.

-You can technically install software on the devices without resetting them, but the DfE mobile device management may remove it from the device within 2 hours.
+It is possible to install software on the devices without resetting them, but the DfE mobile device management may remove it from the device when it updates within 2 hours.

 Find out [how to access support](/devices/support-and-maintenance) if you need help setting up your own mobile device management.